Nancy McNamara OD, PhD, MS Co-Director of Berkeley Optometry's Dry Eye Clinic

 How do I know if this clinic is right for me?

 If you have Sjögren’s syndrome, are suspected of having Sjögren’s syndrome, or suffer from excessive dryness in the mouth and eyes, you may benefit from a full evaluation in our clinic.

 We offer comprehensive evaluations of the eyes, mouth, and systemic disease.
 Eyes will be evaluated by a board-certified optometrist, Nancy McNamara OD, PhD.
 Oral evaluations will be conducted by oral medicine specialist, Ava Wu, DDS.
 Patients will also be evaluated by Nancy Carteron, MD, a board-certified rheumatologist with specific expertise in the diagnosis and treatment of Sjögren's syndrome and associated autoimmune diseases.

 How do I schedule an appointment?

-Please call the University Eye Center, 510-642-2020 to request an appointment with Dr. Nancy McNamara at the Sjögren’s Syndrome Clinic.
+Please call the University Eye Center, 510-642-2020 to request an appointment with Dr. Nancy McNamara at the Sjögren’s Clinic.

 When are appointments available?

 The Sjögren's Clinic will be held the last Monday of each month.
 Appointment times will range between 2 -2.5 hours.

 To learn more about Sjögren’s, please visit the Sjögren’s Syndrome Foundation website:

 Sjögren’s syndrome clinical trial testing a new treatment for dry eye: